ECTRIMS POSTDOCTORAL RESEARCH FELLOWSHIP EXCHANGE PROGRAMME

 To download this information as PDF click here.

 ECTRIMS offers a postdoctoral research fellowship exchange programme for young neuroscientists to facilitate their conduct of and training in basic, clinical or applied research related to multiple sclerosis (MS).
-The goal of the programme is to maximise exchange of information and to help grow the pool of well-trained research scientists focused on problems in MS. Past fellows have worked in a spectrum of basic and clinical research areas in labs throughout Europe.
-Generally, a maximum of two fellowships will be awarded each year.
+The goal of the programme is to maximize exchange of information and to help grow the pool of well-trained research scientists focused on problems in MS. Initially, it is anticipated that several fellowships will be awarded each year.

 For a list of current and past fellows please click here.